 In an endothermic reaction (on the right), the energy of the chemicals starts low and ends higher.
 The energy difference is taken from the surroundings.

-Reaction profiles help us visualise the difference between exothermic and endothermic reactions, and to compare reactions involving different amounts of energy; for example, an explosion releases a large amount of energy in a short time.
+Reaction profiles help us to visualise the difference between exothermic and endothermic reactions, and to compare reactions involving different amounts of energy - for example, an explosion releases a large amount of energy in a short time.

 Now it's time for some questions on this.